Trucking Business Plan Template

 Check out these executive summary examples to help you write a perfect one for your trucking business plan.

 The company analysis follows the executive summary as the second section of a trucking business plan.
-Your company overview will be short and clear, similar to the executive summary.
+Your company overview in a business plan will be short and clear, similar to the executive summary.

 Even if they just have a few minutes, your reader has to understand what your company does and who your customers are.